mandrasch/sveltekit-wp-bs5/README.md

 ## TODOs

+- [ ] Implement a function which routes to post or pages (https://www.wpgraphql.com/2021/12/23/query-any-page-by-its-path-using-wpgraphql/) for ACF link field
 - [ ] ⚠️ Bugfix permalinks and links to articles with base path => manitu hosting installed them differently than standard, how can we automatically support them? (e.g. blog/2021/12/10/hello-world)
 - [ ] ⚠️ Fix internal links in posts, see: https://www.youtube.com/watch?v=Naz0Fv_VVQk
 - [x] Figure out how to test the production build with other .env url via .env.production? https://timdeschryver.dev/blog/environment-variables-with-sveltekit